JeffKatzy/just-lunch/README.md

 - add image

 ###Invitations
-- accept
+- accept ✓
-- reject (triggers other actions such as other invitation is irrelevant)
+- reject (triggers other actions such as other invitation is irrelevant) ✓
 - assign ✓
+- logic in accept/reject

 ###Invitation Controller
 - Same lunch / method (time) ✓
 - Same location / method (location) ✓
 - Choose two / pair people up ✓
 - Send invitations / button on the main page ✓
+- link to restaurant is broken
+- image doesnt load (string interpolation error)
+- address is an array
+- phone format correctly

 ###Controller to make invitations
 - send out invitations to all users ✓